Automotive Repair Library, Auto Parts, Accessories, Tools & Equipment, Manuals & Books, Car BLOG, Links, Index

 The engine's cooling system helps the engine manage heat.
 Hot weather increases the thermal load on the engine's cooling system and makes it work harder - especially when the air conditioner is also running.
 Operating temperatures go up and system pressures rise increasing the risk of failure among any weak parts in the system.

-LACK OF COOLING SYSTEM MAINTENANCE CAN LEAD TO BREAKDOWNS
+COOLING SYSTEM MAINTENANCE CAN PREVENT BREAKDOWNS

 According to AAA, cooling system failures are one of the leading causes of vehicle breakdowns on the highway.
 Yet most such breakdowns can be prevented by preventive maintenance.
 This includes: